inspectorioinc/oauth2_proxy/README.md

 The Azure provider supports passing (optionally filtered) group membership information, as well as doing basic authorization checking based on group membership.

-Set the `pass-groups` flag to enable an additional X-Forwarded-Groups header that contains a pipe-separated list of groups to which the user belongs.
+Set the `pass-groups` and `pass-access-token` flags to enable an additional X-Forwarded-Groups header that contains a pipe-separated list of groups to which the user belongs.

 The `filter-groups` flag enables a simple filter that will elide any groups that do not contain that string.
 For example, if the `filter-groups` flag were set to `admins`, the X-Forwarded-Groups header for a user in groups `[foo-admins, bar-admins, users-foo-group]` would be `foo-admins|bar-admins`.
-If the flag were set to `foo`, the header would be `foo-admins|users-foo-group`.
+If the flag were set to `foo`, the header would be `foo-admins|users-foo-group`.(NOT YET IMPLEMENTED)

 The `permit-groups` flag requires that a user belong to a group that contains the specified string (or one of the specified strings).
 The X-Forwarded-Group header is checked for a `strings.Contains` match for each item in the list.